Program Outcomes

 Professional/Scientific Societies

-Of 26 recent graduates from our program, two are already registered as psychologists and the remainder are in process.
+Of 34 graduates from our program in the past seven years, 26 are already registered as psychologists, and most of the remaining graduates are in process.
 None has been unsuccessful in seeking registration.

 Graduates from our program have gone on to hold faculty positions both in Canada (e.g., Concordia University, Dalhousie University, Simon Fraser University, University of British Columbia, York University, University of Toronto) and abroad (e.g., Texas Tech University, Wesleyan University).